Buzzsession/digital-electronics-1/05-ffs/assignment.md

                 q_bar <= '1';
             else
             	s_q <= (t and not s_q) or (not s_q and t);
-    -- Output ports are permanently connected to local signal q     <= s_q;
+                q     <= s_q;
             	q_bar <= not s_q;
             end if;